Nigeria vs Egypt predictions: AFCON 2022 betting tips, odds and free bet

 Nigeria vs Egypt free bet

-bet365 are offering new customers £50 in Bet Credits when you sign up and bet £10 on their sportsbook.
+Livescore Bet are offering new customers £20 in free bets when you sign up and bet £10 on their sportsbook.

-Min deposit requirement.
-Free Bets are paid as Bet Credits and are available for use upon settlement of qualifying bets.
-Min odds, bet and payment method exclusions apply.
-Returns exclude Bet Credits stake.
-Time limits and T&Cs apply.
+New members. £10 min deposit & bet on sportsbook, placed & settled at 1.5 min odds within 14 days of sign-up.
+Win part of E/W bets.
+2 non-withdrawable £10 Free Bet Tokens: accept in 7 days, valid for 7 days from crediting (ex.
+E/Ws & Multiples), stakes not returned.Bet Responsibly.
+BeGambleAware.org.
+18+.

-This incredible offer is simple to claim and also allows you to watch selected FA Cup matches throughout the rest of the competition.
+This incredible offer is simple to claim and also allows you to watch AFCON matches throughout the rest of the competition.

-How to claim the bet365 sign-up offer:
+How to claim the Livescore Bet sign-up offer:

-- Click here to go to the bet365 offer
+- Click here to go to the Livescore Bet offer

 - Sign up through the link by entering your details, including name, age and date of birth

-- Once your bet settles, you will be able to use your Bet Credits by selecting the option in your bet slip
+- Once your bet settles, you will be receive your two £10 free bet tokens